Mud-brick and brick

 Mud-brick buildings like these would look pretty boring if they just had straight walls, all brown.
-So the builders made them look more interesting by creating areas of dark and light on their walls.
+So the builders made the buildings look more interesting by creating areas of dark and light on their walls.
 The walls of Sumerian temples and palaces went in and out at regular intervals, making a sort of pattern of shadows.

 Ordinary people didn’t live in palaces, though – they lived in simple reed huts like this one.
 They sat and slept on the ground, on woven reed mats, or on mud-brick platforms with woven reed mats on them.
 They cooked over a firepit or a brazier in the middle of their hut, or in a mud-brick oven in the courtyard outside their house.

 Other Sumerians lived in mud-brick apartment houses built inside a courtyard.
 We don’t have any models of them from Sumeria, but this is an example from ancient Egypt.